 “Just a spoonful of sugar helps the medicine goes down,” the old song says.
-Just a spoonful of medicine at the wrong time, and your car could go down too!
+Just a spoonful of medicine at the wrong time, and your driving skills could go down.
 Such was the unfortunate reality of Doug, a 56-year-old accountant who had taken an over-the-counter cold medication before driving to visit a client.
-He didn’t know that the medicine would make him drowsy until he woke up in his car in a deep ditch by the side of the road.
+He didn’t know that the medication he took would make him drowsy until he woke up in his car in a deep ditch by the side of the road.

 Most consumers are aware of the dangers of driving under the influence of alcohol or illicit drugs, but many don’t realize that certain prescription and over-the-counter medications can also impair driving.
 Certain drugs can interfere with factors that are essential for safe driving, such as:

 The effects of medications can vary among people.
 They are often influenced by length of use, tolerance, overall health, individual sensitivity to the drug, metabolism, age, interactions with other medications, and other factors.
 For instance, elderly persons process some medications differently than younger adults, which could cause these drugs to affect them more profoundly.

 Many medications—particularly those that affect the central nervous system—can impair your ability to drive.
 They may have side effects such as drowsiness, dizziness, or diminished motor or judgment skills.
 Such medications may include:

 In many states, it is illegal to drive while under the influence of sedating medications.
 But it’s important to take precautions when taking any medication.
 Here are some tips:

 Do not stop taking medications in order to drive.
 Talk to your doctor before adjusting doses or stopping any medications.

 The College of Family Physicians of Canada

 Driver education program.
 Massachusetts Registry of Motor Vehicles website.
 Available at: http://www.massrmv.com/rmv/jol/DriverEducationProgram.pdf.
 Accessed May 9, 2016.